pushexpress/pushexpress-android-fcm-example/README.md

 2. Click **Register app**.

-3. Download nand add a Firebase configuration file.
+3. Download and add a Firebase configuration file.
     - Download and then add the Firebase Android configuration file `(google-services.json)` to your app
     - Move your config file into the **module (app-level)** root directory of your app